 This write-up follows the context of the previous one that talked about the impact of on-campus classes on your daily CAT Prep time.

-If you realize that a certain number of hours will be effectively taken away by travel and some inefficiencies of on-campus classes, you should begin thinking on how you can make up for the same.
+A few hours will be effectively taken away daily by travel and some inefficiencies of on-campus classes.
+So, you should then begin thinking on how you can make up for the same.
 This is true even if you are taking CAT coaching online and will continue to do so – in which case, while you will save travel time for your CAT coaching, you would still have to account for the additional time spent in travel to/from/within college.

 So, the 2 things you should think about now:

 1. What are the low-priority things you can reduce/eliminate?

 Think about 2-3 things that take up some of your time daily but aren’t really necessary or productive.
 Only you are best equipped to answer this for yourself.
 But the moment you start believing that a resource is precious how you spend it changes.
 That is true for gold, money, and time,You automatically start prioritizing its use.
 Try and get a broad sense of how you use your daily time.
 And then try and reduce/eliminate the 2-3 least important things from your routine.
 Alternatively, you can see some of them as rewards for the day ONCE you have done your academic work and CAT preparation for the day.
 So, let’s say you are addicted to say 30 minutes of YouTube surfing everyday.
 Do it only after you’ve done your academic work for the day.